 After his honorable discharge, he spent an additional year in a Sports Medicine fellowship at Sports Orthopedic and Rehabilitation (SOAR) where he worked with world-class athletes including those on the San Francisco 49ers and San Francisco Giants.
 Dr. Abene currently cares for athletes at San Jose State University and acts as the Head Team Physician for their ice hockey team.
 Dr. Abene also works with the San Jose Ballet and is the medical advisor for the Jr. Sharks youth hockey program.
 He is a fellow of the American Academy of Orthopaedic Surgeons and the American Orthopaedic Society of Sports Medicine.
 Dr. Abene is currently an orthopaedic surgeon at Kaiser Permanente San Jose.

 Dr. Crow is a board certified orthopaedic surgeon with added subspecialty certification in orthopaedic sports medicine.
-He earned his medical degree from Columbia University College of Physicians and Surgeons in New York City.
-Following medical school, he completed a five-year residency in orthopaedic surgery at the UCLA.
+He earned his medical degree from Columbia University College of Physicians and Surgeons.
+Following medical school, he completed a five-year residency in orthopaedic surgery at UCLA.

-Dr. Crow then pursued additional sub-specialty training in arthroscopy and sports medicine at the Kerlan-Jobe Clinic in Los Angeles where he learned from some of the leading experts in orthopaedic surgery and sports medicine.
+Dr. Crow then pursued additional sub-specialty training in arthroscopy and sports medicine at the Kerlan-Jobe Clinic in Los Angeles.
 As a fellow, Dr. Crow assisted in the care of many athletes, including the Anaheim Ducks, LA Kings, LA Lakers, LA Dodgers, LA Angels of Anaheim, and the LA Sparks.
 In addition to his current work with the San Jose Sharks, Dr. Crow cares for athletes from a number of local high schools and colleges.

 Dr. Crow is a Fellow of the American Academy of Orthopaedic Surgeons and the American Orthopaedic Society for Sports Medicine.
 He is currently Assistant Chief of Orthopaedic Surgery at Kaiser Permanente San Jose.